 Swrve’s resource A/B testing functionality enables you to test specific aspects of your app by comparing how a section of your app’s user base responds to variants of in-app resources.
-A resource is a set of key/value attributes which represents, for example, a purchasable item, configuration settings, or any other aspect of your application that you want to test.
+In Swrve, a resource is a set of key/value attributes that represents, for example, a purchasable item, configuration settings, or any other aspect of your application that you want to test (for more information, see What is a Swrve resource?).
 One of the main features of Swrve’s resource A/B testing functionality is the ability to target any particular segment of users that you want.
 You can also target users by their app version.

 In short, resource A/B tests work by serving one group with an unmodified resource (called the control) and serving the other groups with modified resources (which are called variants).
 An example is a resource called House which has the key/value attribute of cost:100.
 You might want to create an A/B test that changes cost:100 to cost:200 for 70% of your user base.
 In this example, 30% are in the control group and see no changes, while the other 70% are in the variant and receive the new value (cost:200).

 You can create two types of resource A/B tests in Swrve:

 - Conversion Tests – these tests enable you to compare variants based on the proportion of users who send a given event (the conversion event).
 In conversion tests, each user can contribute at most once to the success of that variant.